alexkemp9/Python3docs/README.md

 The original fields will NOT be deleted from the document & there is every chance that you will end up with 2 entries with identical results stacked on top of each other, as different fields for the same document text.

 3. Different Index results may be stacked on top of each other (above what is above) due to an incompetant LO search algorithm.
-The perfect example currently in *Programming-In-Python3.odt* is *“print()”*.
+One perfect example currently in *Programming-In-Python3.odt* is *“print()”*.
 There are 3 different Index fields stacked on top of this word in addition to the issues at (2) above:
 - *print()* (expected)
 - *int()* (not expected)
 - *()* also not expected, and supposedly removed from the Index